 What is a Flexible B2B Marketing Plan, and Why Do You Need One?

 In the current VUCA (Volatile, Uncertain, Complex, and Ambiguous) world, a lot can change week by week—let alone months or years.
 For marketers, this means being able to identify changes, course-correct, and respond quickly.

 For instance, as B2B customers spend more time doing research online before making a purchase (and less time attending trade events), B2B marketers must quickly embrace more online-oriented B2B marketing strategies.

 Fixed B2B Marketing Plan vs. Flexible B2B Marketing Plan

 A fixed B2B marketing plan embraces a legacy account-based marketing (ABM) approach, locking in strategies and creating barriers to rapid change.
-For example, B2Bs will brainstorm and lay down a set of strategies for a financial year, propose a budget, and, once approved, lock it in for the year.
-This set-and-forget approach makes it challenging to adjust midway to compensate for shifting market trends.
+For example, B2Bs will brainstorm and lay down a set of strategies for a financial year, propose a budget, and, once approved,

 Meanwhile, a flexible B2B digital marketing plan anticipates the need for adaptability and agility and bakes these components into the overall marketing approach.
 In such instances, a marketing leader is not locked into a rigid framework that prevents them from acting.
 Instead, the plan encourages and supports change because of the underlying acknowledgment that flexibility and agility are critical for survival and success.